balasaravanank/Email_Spam_Detection/README.md

-I apologize for the previous response.
-Here's a revised README.md file that explains all the terms clearly and removes any offensive language:

 ## Gmail Spam Detection with Streamlit

 This repository provides a user-friendly web application built with Streamlit to predict whether an email is spam or not.
 It leverages a pre-trained machine learning model for classification.